 Beth has featured alongside Kate Tempest in DIVA as one of the leading poets in her field, and is the GENESIS slam winner.
 She has been the headline act in performance venues across the world, with sell out performances at places such as at the Poetry Cafe in Covent Garden, the Phoenix Theatre in the West-End, the writers Festival in Melbourne Australia, and Le Chat Noir in Paris.
 Her poetry has featured alongside with Andrew Motion, the former poet laureate, in the Victoria and Albert museum, and she regularly features on the London Spoken Word scene, with performances all over the city.

 Beth is featured as the top 100 writers in the London Spoken Word Anthology, and most recently had her work featured by Dolly Alderton for the Sunday Times, who published her poem 'Astronaut', and for the mental health magazine 'Conker' who published her poem 'Birds'.
 Beth was a guest speaker at both the London LGBT poetry festival at the Ace Hotel in Shoreditch, and at Amnesty International, dissecting feminism and sexuality.
-She has worked on commissions for Amnesty International's 'Words that Burn' programme, The Courtauld Insititute of Fine Art RESFEST in Somerset House, and last year she performed on the main women's stage at London Pride in Leicester Square.
+She has worked on commissions for Amnesty International's 'Words that Burn' programme, The Courtauld Insititute of Fine Art.
+Beth also does pro-bono work for charities such as Amnesty international, CalAid and Oxfam.

 If you would like to get in touch, please send her an email or a message on her Instagram page.